liri-archive/wayland-archived/README.md

 ## Licensing

-Licensed under either of the following licenses:

-* GNU Lesser General Public License version 3.0
-* GNU General Public License version 2.0 or (at your option) version 3.0 or any later version approved by the
+Licensed under the terms of the GNU General Public License version 3.
-  KDE Free Qt Foundation.